 How to start?
 Beginnings are difficult for so many reasons.
 When we start something new, there must be something else that comes to an end.
 Often, we focus on one aspect of the journey at the cost of the other.
 We tend to concentrate on what ended and miss what’s beginning or just the opposite – we see what’s beginning and forget about what just ended.
 With that thought, I hope to write this story about tragedies with both endings and beginnings in mind.

 Immediately after the tornado our church opened it’s doors to host volunteers, do work projects, feed the hungry and serve as a distribution center for supplies.
 This woman was one of the many who came to our church in need of food and basic supplies.
-While there, she noticed a sign I had posted about a Bible study which was starting the following week.
+While there, she noticed a sign I had posted about a Bible study that was starting the following week.
 Thinking back, it is certainly a miracle that any Bible study ever occurred.
 Because of all the volunteers and supplies in the church, we had to change rooms almost every week.
 The hookups and power source were continually touch and go.
 It was utter chaos most of the time.
 But in the midst of the chaos, God was at work.

 On our very first evening at the conclusion of the study, this particular woman approached me and introduced herself.
 She asked if she could talk with me for a few minutes.
 Almost everyone else had left, so we sat down beside each other and I looked at her closely for the first time.